Baya-Systems/purple/doc/introduction.rst

         count: Integer[100]

         # the listed methods are the ways that a Bomb can change state
+        # the model does not specify when the different events can occur: that is external stimulus
+        # a simulator can select rules to invoke, for example based on probabilities
         rules: [prime, countdown, cut_blue_wire, cut_red_wire]

         # 'prime' is a method with a parameter; this represents an external input